hyperform-dev/hyperform/README.md

 ### 🔍 Infer your AWS or Google Cloud credentials

+Hyperform reads your AWS or Google Cloud credentials from a file called `hyperform.json`.
+You can use `hf init` to guess automatically guess them.

 ```sh
 $ hf init
 >>> ✓ Created hyperform.json
 ```

 ### 🚀 Deploy the functions

+Use `hf deploy` to deploy each export as serverless function.
+Add `--url` to get an URL to call it from the web.

 ```sh
 $ hf deploy file.js --url